chinleung/laravel-multilingual-routes/README.md

 | GET\|HEAD | test | en.test | Illuminate\Routing\ViewController |
 | GET\|HEAD | fr/teste   | fr.test | Illuminate\Routing\ViewController |

+### Upgrading from 1.x

+To update from 1.x to 2.x, you simply have to rename the namespace occurrences in your application from `LaravelMultilingualRoutes` to `MultilingualRoutes`.
+The most common use case would be the `DetectRequestLocale` middleware.

 ### Testing

 ```bash